owasp-cloud-security/owasp-cloud-security/README.md

 This project contains a growing library of threat models for Cloud services as well as BDD stores for the mitigations and controls that result from the threat models.

+This project was borne out of the [OWASP Summit 2017](https://owaspsummit.org/).

 # Project structure

 The root of this repository contains Cloud providers (e.g. aws).
 Within each directory you will find provider-specific services (e.g. ec2 for aws).